WHO Warns Of tsunami Of Cases From Omicron, Delta - UrduPoint

 WHO Warns Of "tsunami Of Cases" From Omicron, Delta

-GENEVA, Dec.
-30 (UrduPoint / Pakistan Point News - 30th Dec, 2021 ) --:The World Health Organization (WHO) cautioned on Wednesday that the more transmissible Omicron together with the currently circulating Delta variants might lead to "a tsunami of cases," putting immense pressure on national health systems.
+The World Health Organization (WHO) cautioned on Wednesday that the more transmissible Omicron together with the currently circulating Delta variants might lead to "a tsunami of cases," putting immense pressure on national health systems

-Recapping WHO's response since the onset of the COVID-19 pandemic, Director-General of WHO Tedros Adhanom Ghebreyesus said at a press briefing that he's "highly concerned that Omicron being more transmissible, circulating at the same time as Delta -- is leading to a tsunami of cases.
+GENEVA, (UrduPoint / Pakistan Point News - 31st Dec, 2021 ) :The World Health Organization (WHO) cautioned on Wednesday that the more transmissible Omicron together with the currently circulating Delta variants might lead to "a tsunami of cases," putting immense pressure on national health systems.

 Tedros reiterated his concern over a recent narrative that Omicron has been causing milder or less severe diseases.